Node.js Buffer Operations: Views, Copies, and Memory Ownership

 Buffer.from(buffer) | Copies the exposed bytes from the source Buffer into a new Buffer byte range. |

-Buffer.from(arrayBuffer) creates a view, but Buffer.from(buffer) copies the exposed bytes.
-Small copied Buffers may still be allocated inside Node's shared internal pool; the copy is independent by byte range, not necessarily by unique ArrayBuffer backing store.
+Buffer.from(arrayBuffer) creates a view, but Buffer.from(buffer) actually copies the exposed bytes.
+Small copied Buffers might still sit inside Node's shared internal memory pool, but the copy itself is completely independent by byte range.

-That difference is a common source of bugs.
-If a helper accepts either an ArrayBuffer or a Buffer, normalize the contract explicitly instead of assuming Buffer.from(value) always has the same ownership behavior.
+If you write a helper function that accepts either an ArrayBuffer or a Buffer, you need to explicitly handle the memory contract instead of blindly assuming Buffer.from(value) will treat them both the same way.

 Zero-Copy Operations